syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Blur

-Blur is used to create a soft and unfocused appearance by reducing the image's sharpness.
-The value of blur effect ranges from 0 to 1 and the default value is 0.
+Blur creates a soft and unfocused appearance by reducing the image's sharpness.
+The value of the blur effect ranges from 0 to 1, and the default value is 0.

 {% highlight C# %}